EU flag against grey background

 Our Story

-Digital Émigré was created in 2020 by Samantha North, as a resource for British nationals wanting to regain their EU rights after Brexit.
-It soon became clear that it wasn’t just Brits who wanted to achieve this goal, but citizens from all over the world.
+Digital Émigré was created in 2020 by Samantha North, as a resource for British nationals wanting to regain EU rights after Brexit.
+One thing soon became clear – it wasn’t just Brits who wanted this, but citizens from all over the world.

-Digital Émigré originally started by sharing information on moving to Portugal, but has expanded since then to provide information on residency and citizenship across Europe, along with comprehensive guides on moving abroad and various aspects of expat life.
+Digital Émigré originally started as a hub for sharing information on moving to Portugal.
+But it has expanded since then to provide information on residency and citizenship across Europe, along with comprehensive guides on moving abroad and various aspects of expat life.

 Today, Digital Émigré has become a leading resource on EU relocation, with articles covering every aspect of making this big move.